troystribling/BlueCap/README.md

 }
 ```

-Here the [characteristicsDiscoveredFuture](#characteristicdiscovery) previously defined is flatmapped to func write<T:RawDeserializable>(value:T, timeout:Double) -> Future<Characteristic> to ensure that characteristic has been discovered before writing.
+Here the [characteristicsDiscoveredFuture](#central_characteristicdiscovery) previously defined is flatmapped to func write<T:RawDeserializable>(value:T, timeout:Double) -> Future<Characteristic> to ensure that characteristic has been discovered before writing.
 An error is returned if the characteristic is not found.

-### Characteristic Read
+### <a name="central_caharcteristic_read">Characteristic Read</a>

 After a peripherals characteristics are discovered reading characteristic values is possible.
 Several BlueCap Characteristic methods are available,